m1entus/MZFormSheetController/README.md

 };
 ```

-You can create your own transition by subclassing MZFormSheetController.
+You can create your own transition by subclassing MZTransition.

 ``` objective-c
 /**